brianflanagan/Adams/README.markdown

 Go nuts.
 The app as-is does very little.
 Add pagination?
 Show the most recent posts on the index page?
 Maybe categories or tags?
 This is all gold; write this down.

-The front-end app is called "Clover" and it lives in the "apps" folder.
+The front-end app is called `Clover` and it lives in the `apps` folder.
+The haml files are in the `views` folder.
+There's a public folder.
+You know what to do with that?

 ## Test!